stesun2/pad-array/README.md

 - Research and use Ruby methods
 - Differentiate between destructive and non-destructive methods

 So far we have mainly worked with non-destructive methods, which do not modify the original input as it returns a new object with a different set of values.
 In this challenge, you'll explore destructive methods, which replace the original data.
-N.B.
-In Ruby, the general convention is to add a "banger" (`!`) to destructive methods, but not always.
+In Ruby, the general convention is to add a "bang" (`!`) to destructive methods, but not always.

 Can you identify situations in which each approach would be used?